Chris Durban and the Chamber of Secrets

 Thank you very much, Chris, for this interview.
 Looking forward to seeing you in Athens in October.

-Maria Leridi is a professional translator, member of the Board of PEEMPIP since 2012, in charge of the Association’s Public Relations and Social Media presence.
-She is a graduate of the Department of Foreign Languages, Translation and Interpreting (Ionian University) and owner of the brand “Ennoema Translation Services”.
+Maria Leridi is a professional translator, and Vice President of PEEMPIP.
+She is a graduate of the Department of Foreign Languages, Translation and Interpreting (Ionian University) and co-founder and Head of Operations of “Ennoema Translation Services”.
 Before wading into translation she worked as a graphic designer, quality assurance manager, and communications and public relations manager.
 She has also worked as an intern at the UNHCR office in Greece (Public Information Unit).
-She is a very skilled user of computers and translation tools, and has recently been trained in designing web pages and managing blogs.
+She is a very skilled user of computers and translation tools, and has been trained in designing web pages and managing blogs.
 She is a great supporter of volunteerism for a good cause as she believes that this type of activity, besides giving us a chance to socialize both personally and professionally, is what makes us a better person.

 Featured image via